DigantoBhowmik/MultiFormFLow/readme.md

 1. Show an example screenshot for Instagram.
 2. Implement image upload, process using EasyOCR for text recognition.
-3. Validate the Instagram username by checking the database and follower status.
+3. Validate the Instagram username already store in database or not.
+4. Validate that person actually follow their Id or not.

 #### Step 5: YouTube Username Validation